j-bellavance/AnalogSwitches/README.md

 # AnalogSwitches
-An array of banks of Voltage Divider connected switches (the Tutorial to learn more)
+An array of banks of Voltage Divider connected switches (read the Tutorial to learn more)